 We can offer up-to-date and comprehensive information for all travellers via a computer link to one of the largest tropical disease hospitals in this country.
 We stock a comprehensive range of vaccinations and are a Yellow Fever centre.

-We have information sheets for travellers with specific needs such as diabetes, the elderly, those travelling with children or having a fear of flying.
-A list of suggested equipment and emergency travel kits is available from the nurse at the clinic.
-The contents of these items will help keep you safe and in good health whilst you enjoy your holiday.
+We have information sheets for travellers with specific needs such as diabetes, the elderly, those travelling with children or having a fear of flying or can be found online at www.fitfortravel.nhs.uk.

 As soon as you have booked your holiday, please collect a Travel Assessment form from Reception - ideally at least 6 weeks prior to travel.
 After review of the form a Nurse will contact you to discuss vaccines and arrange an appointment.